AWiderDotNET/AWiderDotNet.github.io/README.md

 ## Troubleshooting: Regeneration throws an SSL Error
 Sean [Ran into this problem](https://github.com/github/pages-gem/issues/399#issuecomment-280205210).

-Here's the fix on windows, per that thread (note -- requires a restart):
+Here's the fix on Windows, per that thread (note -- requires a restart):

-* Go to github and [generate a personal access token](https://github.com/settings/tokens)
+* Go to GitHub and [generate a personal access token](https://github.com/settings/tokens)
  * It just needs public access
  * Don't forget to copy the token text!
 * Create a system environment variable called `JEKYLL_GITHUB_TOKEN` and set the value to the token text